neondatabase/website/content/docs/introduction/billing.md

 compute units * active time (hours) * cost per hour
 ```

-### Storage
+### Project storage

-The _Storage_ metric counts the amount of data stored in your Neon projects.
-Stored data is the sum of two values:
+The _Project storage_ metric counts the amount of data stored in your Neon projects.
+Project storage is the sum of two values:

 1. The logical size of of all databases in your Neon projects at a point in time (a snapshot), which includes PostgreSQL SLRU (simple least-recently-used) caches, and a small amount of metadata.
 2. The size of retained Write-Ahead Log (WAL), which is a record of data changes.
 Two factors determine the size of retained WAL: